Harsha-M3K4/ros_audubon_startup/README.md

 # ros_audubon_startup
 This is a script to start the roscore and audubon unity using a single command

+DISCLAIMER: PLEASE DO YOUR DUE DILIGENCE AND UNDERSTAND THE CODE BEFORE RUNNING IT!
+ALTHOUGH CARE HAS BEEN TAKEN TO MINIMIZE FATAL ERRORS FROM OCCURING, SOMETIMES BUGS ARE POSSIBLE!
+I AM NOT RESPONSIBLE IF ANYTHING ISN'T WORKING AS EXPECTED!
+I PERFORMED EXTENSIVE TESTS ON NATIVE INSTALLATION BUT I'M LIMITED TO TESTING ON MACS AND VM'S.

 INTRODUCTION:

   This is a Bash script, a type of script used for running commands in the Linux operating system.
 Bash scripts are text files containing a series of commands.
 These scripts are executed in sequence to automate repetitive command-line tasks.